rogerfarrell/Notes/inbox/Cultural-Christianity-is-a-good-thing.md

+---
-# Cultural Christianity is a good thing
+title: Cultural Christianity is a good thing
+---

 ## TODO